 Azure Batch best practices

-This article discusses a collection of best practices for using the Azure Batch service effectively and efficiently.
-These best practices are derived from our experience with Batch and the experiences of Batch customers.
-It's important to understand this article to avoid design pitfalls, potential performance issues, and anti-patterns while developing for, and using, Batch.
+This article discusses a collection of best practices for using the Azure Batch service effectively and efficiently, based on real-life experience with Batch.
+Read this article to avoid design pitfalls, potential performance issues, and anti-patterns while developing for, and using, Batch.

-Batch pools are the compute resources for executing jobs on the Batch service.
-The following sections provide guidance on the top best practices to follow when working with Batch pools.
+Pools are the compute resources for executing jobs on the Batch service.
+The following sections provide recommendations for working with Batch pools.

 Pool configuration and naming